KyrieBryant/Solicheck/README.md

 # SoliCheck: Smart Contract Vulnerability Detection Framework

-Smart contracts are crucial for blockchain ecosystems, but their vulnerabilities can cause huge losses.
+Smart contracts are the bedrock of blockchain ecosystems, ensuring the secure and efficient operation of blockchain networks.
+However, the presence of vulnerabilities in these contracts can lead to substantial financial losses and undermine the integrity of the entire blockchain infrastructure.
 ## Shortcomings of Existing Tools

 Traditional smart contract detectors rely on expert - made rules.
 They’re ineffective and can’t scale as the number of smart contracts grows.
 Neural - network - based methods show potential, yet a full understanding of smart contract features is missing.